cgwire/kitsu/docs/nft/README.md

 ![Add a production](../img/getting-started/add_production.png)

-In the next part, 3 to 6, you can define your production workflow.
+You can define your production workflow in the next part, 3 to 6.